CederGroupHub/sparse-lm/paper/paper.md

 Sparse linear regression models are a powerful tool for capturing linear relationships in high dimensional spaces.
-Sparse models have only a small number of nonzero parameters (even if the number of covariates used in estimation is large), and as a result can be easier to fit and interpret compared to dense models [@Hastie:2015].
+Sparse models have only a small number of nonzero parameters
+---even if the number of covariates used in estimation is large---as a result they can be easier to fit and interpret compared to dense models [@Hastie:2015].
 Regression objectives resulting in sparse linear models such as the Lasso [@Tibshirani:1996; @Zou:2006] and Best Subset Selection [@Hocking:1967] have been widely used in a variety of fields.
-However, many regression problems involve covariates that have a natural underlying structure, such as group or hierarchical relationships, that can be leveraged to obtain improved model performance and interpretability.
+However, many regression problems involve covariates that have a natural underlying structure, such as group or hierarchical relationships, that can be further leveraged to obtain improved model performance and interpretability.
 Such structured regression problems occur in a wide range of fields including genomics [@Chen:2021], bioinformatics [@Ma:2007],  medicine [@Kim:2012], econometrics [@Athey:2017], chemistry [@Gu:2018], and materials science [@Leong:2019].
 Several generalizations of the Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019] and Best Subset Selection [@Bertsimas:2016-a; @Bertsimas:2016-b] have been developed to effectively exploit additional structure in linear regression.
-The `sparse-lm` Python package provides a flexible, comprehensive, and user-friendly implementation of sparse linear regression models.
+The `sparse-lm` Python package provides a flexible, comprehensive, and user-friendly implementation of (structured) sparse linear regression models, which allows researchers to easily experiment and choose the best regression model for their specific problem.

 # Statement of need